ymdatta/ASE_Spring24_Project/README.md

-# AI, Refactored
+# AI, Refactored, Simplified

-Here, we explore a large case study in refactoring seemingly complex code into something very, very simple indeed
-- semi-supervised explainable AI for  multi-objective optimization
-- a.k.a. "peek at a few  things (or less) to learn rules that tame many things".

-Along the way, we'll do lots of coding in Python and learn lots of SE and AI theory.

-## Why do this subject?
+This is a semester-long experiment in refactoring complex  AI and SE concepts into simpler forms.
+I advocate for understanding and applying _semi-supervised explainable AI for multi-objective optimization_ in a more straightforward manner.

+-  doing more with less,
+- stop  assembling large libraries and complex systems.
+- start focusing on  efficiency and minimalism in AI and SE.

+> Here  we say  "know the problem" before proposing solutions We offer data-centric view here over a code-centric or algorithm-centric approach, advocating for a exploring the _shape_ of    data and its landscape before diving into algorithmic trivia .

+There's a strong focus on learning through coding, and understanding AI and SE theories.
+This subject is  targeted at individuals aiming to enhance their coding skills and theoretical knowledge in these areas.

 <img src="docs/despair.png" align=right width=400>

-- you will learn the **GREAT SECRET** (see below)
-  - you will code in a team to solve fun (and complex problems)
-- this  will become a coding and analysis GOD
+Students taking this course will be able to simplify complex problems, becoming highly skilled (and respected) for their coding and analysis skills.
-  - mere mortals will with respect you and fear your wrath
-  - for any new problem,
-    - you will gave at it a while
-    - then say "here's  20 lines of code where you test if something else is better, simpler, faster"
-  - for any new plan that explores many options
-    - you will  boil that plan down into the minimum number of steps to succeed
-- you will become a revolutionary
-  - taking down the system from within
-  - the CEO and CTOs of whatever follows Google and OpenAI
+Graduates of this subject will become the CEO and CTOs of whatever follows Google and OpenAI  (\*)
-  - you will unseat  LLMs  (which energy-expensive, incomprehensible, untestable, unreproducible...)
-    -  and you will offer something... better (\*)

-(\*) that's perhaps a little overstated.
+(\*) That's perhaps a little overstated.
 - 1 professor + 4 Ph.D. students probably aren't going to unseat Google.
-- Maybe we learn when to call LLMs and when to do something else that is simpler and faster
+- Maybe we need to learn when to call LLMs and when to do something else that is simpler and faster
 - Anyway, at the very least, you will know so many AI buzzwords to impress people (at parties, at your next job).

-## What is new here?

-- A data  centric view
-  - _Data_ as the ultimate API
-    - algorithms do this and that, but they all do it to data
-    - so study the landscape of the data BEFORE anything
-- Not a _code_ centric view
-- Not respectful to  _algorithms_  (our goal: refactor  many algorithms  into a much smaller number reusable parts )
-- Not library-itis
-  - We don't deliver large ensembles that bolt together large libraries
-  - We try to do _more_ with _less_
+This subject is offers a healthy dose of realism about   the current  mono-focus on large language models (LLMs) like those developed by Google and OpenAI (which energy-expensive and incomprehensible).
+We  emphasizing practical learning and application of _all kinds_ of AI knowledge.

 ## The GREAT SECRET